History of education: India

 The first millennium and the few centuries preceding it saw the flourishing of higher education at Nalanda, Takshashila University, Ujjain, & Vikramshila Universities.
 Among the subjects taught were Art, Architecture, Painting, Logic, mathematics, Grammar, Philosophy, Astronomy, Literature, Buddhism, Hinduism, Arthashastra (Economics & Politics), Law, and Medicine.
-Each university specialized in a particular field of study.
-Takshila specialized in the study of medicine, while Ujjain laid emphasis on astronomy.
+Each university specializes in a particular field of study.
+Takshila specialized in the study of medicine, while Ujjain emphasized astronomy.
 Nalanda, being the biggest centre, handled all branches of knowledge, and housed up to 10,000 students at its peak.

 Mahavihara, another important center of Buddhist learning in India, was established by King Dharmapala (783 to 820) in response to a supposed decline in the quality of scholarship at Nālandā.

-Major work in the fields of Mathematics, Astronomy, and Physics were done by Aryabhata.
+Major work in the fields of Mathematics, Astronomy, and Physics was done by Aryabhata.
 Approximations of pi, basic trigonometric equation, indeterminate equation, and positional notation are mentioned in Aryabhatiya, his magnum opus and only known surviving work of the 5th century Indian mathematician in Mathematics.
-The work was translated into Arabic around 820CE by Al-Khwarizmi.
+The work was translated into Arabic around 820 CE by Al-Khwarizmi.

 Hindu education

-Even during the middle ages, education in India was imparted orally.
+Even during the Middle Ages, education in India was imparted orally.
 Education was provided to the individuals free of cost.
 It was considered holy and honorable to do so.
 The ruling king did not provide any funds for education but it was the people belonging to the Hindu religion who donated for the preservation of the Hindu education.
 The centres of Hindu learning, which were the universities, were set up in places where the scholars resided.
 These places also became places of pilgrimage.
 So, more and more pilgrims funded these institutions.

 Islamic education

 After Muslims started ruling India, there was a rise in the spread of Islamic education.
-The main aim of Islamic education included the acquisition of knowledge, propagation of Islam and Islamic social morals, preservation and spread of Muslim culture etc. Educations was mainly imparted through Maqtabs, Madrassahas and Mosques.
-Their education was usually funded by the noble or the landlords.
-The education was imparted orally and the children learnt a few verses from the Quran by rote.
+The main aim of Islamic education included the acquisition of knowledge, propagation of Islam and Islamic social morals, preservation and spread of Muslim culture, etc. Education was mainly imparted through Maqtabs, Madrassahas, and Mosques.
+Their education was usually funded by the nobles or the landlords.
+The education was imparted orally and the children learned a few verses from the Quran by rote.

-Indigenous education was widespread in India in the 18th century, with a school for every temple, mosque or village in most regions of the country.
+Indigenous education was widespread in India in the 18th century, with a school for every temple, mosque, or village in most regions of the country.
 The subjects taught included Reading, Writing, Arithmetic, Theology, Law, Astronomy, Metaphysics, Ethics, Medical Science and Religion.
 The schools were attended by students representative of all classes of society.